How To Start Microdosing Psychedelics: A Beginner’s Guide

 Another reason for leaving a gap between days is that many people experience benefits the next day, and perhaps even the day after that.

 Fadiman also recommends that you limit your microdosing regimen to four to eight weeks, with two to four weeks rest before (if) you start microdosing again.

 Concerns About Taking Small Doses Of Psychedelics

 Some scientists have concerns about the potential heart complications from long-term microdosing.
 Taking small doses of psychedelics for a limited amount of time, then, is a good harm reduction practice.
-We simply don’t know yet the health risks (if any) that result from a long-term regimen.

 Keep in mind that any microdosing regimen may involve an element of trial and error.
 You might need to adjust your dosage, or change the compound, before finding out what suits you best.

 Moreover, make sure that you’re mindful of how your mental health changes (if at all) during your microdosing regimen.
 It’s why using one of a handful of microdosing apps may prove helpful.

 According to a study published in Harm Reduction Journal in 2019, the potential benefits of microdosing psychedelics are most apparent related to mood and focus.

 Participants saw improvements in mood (26.6%), focus (14.8%), and creativity (12.9%).
 Additionally, some challenges were reported as well, with issues like illegality and physiological discomfort among the most prevalent concerns.